BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

-The storage requirements present an equally compelling case for \tool's architecture, as illustrated in Figure~\ref{fig:storage-size-comparison}.
-Dense embeddings consume 256.88 MB for 10K entries, growing linearly to 2,366.25 MB at 100K entries.
-This represents a substantial infrastructure burden when organizations must maintain threat intelligence databases spanning billions of historical queries across multiple compliance boundaries. \tool reduces storage requirements by a factor of 64, requiring only 4.01 MB for 10K entries and 36.97 MB for 100K entries.
-This 64x reduction directly translates from the binary quantization process, where each embedding dimension is compressed from a floating-point value to a single bit, followed by the addition of noise through randomized response that preserves the binary nature.

-\emph{The practical implications of these efficiency gains extend beyond raw performance metrics (Section ~\ref{sec:comparison-baseline} and ~\ref{sec:large-scale-threat-intelligence-scalability}).} Consider an organization processing 100 million queries daily across ten compliance boundaries.
-With dense embeddings, maintaining a rolling 30-day threat intelligence window would require approximately 7.1 TB of storage per boundary and dedicated \emph{GPU clusters} for similarity search making it near to impractical choice. \tool reduces this to 111 GB per boundary, fitting comfortably in memory on commodity servers while enabling CPU-based similarity search at wire speed.
+\emph{The practical implications of these efficiency gains extend beyond raw performance metrics (Section ~\ref{sec:comparison-baseline} and ~\ref{sec:large-scale-threat-intelligence-scalability}).} Consider an organization processing 100 million queries daily across ten services.
+With dense embeddings, maintaining a rolling 30-day threat intelligence window would require approximately 7.1 TB of storage per boundary and dedicated \emph{GPU clusters} for similarity search making it near to impractical choice. \tool reduces this to 111 GB per boundary, fitting comfortably in memory on commodity servers while enabling CPU-based similarity search.
 This efficiency democratizes threat intelligence capabilities, allowing even resource-constrained services to participate in collaborative defense without significant infrastructure investment.

-Furthermore, the computational efficiency enables new operational capabilities previously infeasible with dense embeddings.
+Furthermore, the computational efficiency enables new operational capabilities.
 Security teams can now perform retrospective threat hunting across months of historical data in minutes rather than hours.
 The reduced storage footprint also facilitates comprehensive threat intelligence archival, enabling long-term trend analysis and attribution of persistent attack campaigns that evolve over extended periods.